Paradiso 30 opens by conflating time and space.

-Paradiso 30 opens by conflating time and space.

 What follows would be much easier to show you as a film of phantasmagoric visions, rather than to paraphrase in words.
 But Dante makes the effort to try to put what he saw into words, so let us try to follow him.

 Dante now sees; he experiences wave after wave of visionary input.
 Hence the triple rhyme on “vidi” — “I saw” — in verses 95, 97, 99.
-Triple rhymes constitute a severe break with the ongoing rhythm of terza rima, and are very rare: other than the vidi/vidi/vidi rhyme of Paradiso 30, the poem offers the three sets of Cristo rhymes in Paradiso and the deeply sarcastic rhyme on ammenda in the political diatribe against the royal house of France in Purgatorio 20 (verse 65 and following).
+Triple rhymes constitute a severe break with the ongoing rhythm of terza rima, and are very rare: other than the vidi/vidi/vidi rhyme of Paradiso 30, the poem offers only the four sets of Cristo rhymes in Paradiso and the deeply sarcastic triple rhyme on ammenda in the political diatribe against the royal house of France in Purgatorio 20 (verse 65 and following).
 The four sets of Cristo rhymes are located in: Paradiso 12.71 and following, Paradiso 14.104 and following, Paradiso 19.104 and following, and Paradiso 32.83 and following.

 e vidi lume in forma di rivera fulvido di fulgore, intra due rive dipinte di mirabil primavera.
 (Par.
 30.61-63)